-Jade Maya made the decision to re-establish a jade carving industry in Guatemala and opened its doors in the 1970's and remains the largest jade operation in the Americas.
+Jade Maya, made the decision to re-establish a jade carving industry in Guatemala and opened its doors in the 1970's and remains the largest jadeite Jade operation in America.

 The raw jade is transformed into pre-Columbian style museum quality replicas and exquisite handmade unique fine fashion jewelry.
 All finished products go directly into our showroom, wisely avoiding the middleman and providing a superior product at a superior price.
-Jade Maya presently has eight museum style stores in Guatemala, our main showroom and factory is located at 4a.
+Jade Maya presently has eight shops in Guatemala and our main showroom and factory is located at 4a.
 Calle Oriente No. 34, Antigua Guatemala, Central America.
 For Customer Support and Press Inquiries please email email@example.com or contact us by phone at +502 7931 2400.
 We look forward to hearing from you!

 Our founders: Jay and Mary Lou Ridinger:

-They made a crucial decision: instead of exporting the rough material to China like every other jade miner in the world, they decided to re-start the jade industry in Guatemala, which had been lost at the time of the Spanish Conquest.
+They made a crucial decision: instead of exporting the rough material to China like every other jade miner in the world, they would re-start the jade industry in Guatemala which had been lost at the time of the Spanish Conquest.

-They built a jade factory in September 1974 and trained descendants of the Mayas to carve jade in the fashion of their ancestors and to make replicas of treasures to sell locally.
+They built a jade factory in September 1974 and trained descendants of the Mayas to carve jade in the fashion of their ancestors by making replicas of treasures to sell locally.